FePhyFoFum/PyPHLAWD/docs/scripts.md

 ### Other Scripts

+-`get_all_ncbi_names.py` This is a script that will read all the names from your database and output a table with them.
+This is useful for if you want to quickly see if species of interest are available.
+The table can be input to the name changing program `change_id_to_name_fasta.py` or `change_ncbi_to_name_tre_fromlist.py` in order to change ncbi names to species names.

+EX: `python get_all_ncbi_names.py Database.db OutputFileName`

 -`align_tip_clusters.py` This will align fasta sequences within a folder using `mafft` and the `phyx` program `pxssort`.
 This is good to run before
 `add_clade_cluster.py` if the sequences have not been aligned.